Randall Garrison: Early life and career

+Political career

+Early electoral history

 In the 2004 federal election, the 53-year-old Garrison became the New Democratic Party candidate in the Esquimalt—Juan de Fuca riding.
 The election was seen as a three-way race between Garrison, the Liberal Party incumbent Keith Martin and Conservative Party candidate and former Martin aide John Koury.
 Garrison placed second, 4.6% behind Martin who was re-elected to a fourth term.
 A year-and-a-half later, with another federal election expected soon, Garrison was acclaimed the NDP candidate, and again faced Martin, but this time the Conservative challenger was lawyer Troy DeSouza.
 This January 2006 election was again considered a toss-up and as a result CBC Radio One's Cross Country Checkup broadcast a show highlighting the riding and the candidates.
 However, Garrison again lost to Martin, this time by 3.6%.
 Subsequently, Garrison and his partner moved to Vancouver's West End where, in January 2007, he was acclaimed the NDP candidate in the Vancouver Centre riding for an expected election.
 The next election did not occur until October 2008 and by that time Garrison had moved back to Esquimalt and withdrew from the Vancouver Centre election.

 Instead, Garrison stood in the November 2008 local government election where he won a seat on the Esquimalt municipal council.
 On local issues Garrison was critical of police budget request increases of 10% in 2009 and 5% in 2010 and argued that Esquimalt's merger of its police force with the Victoria Police Department was not producing the benefits that were promised and costing the municipality more than it should.
 The council adopted a resolution, proposed by Garrison to fund the full budget requests of the police minus one dollar.
 Garrison advocated for stricter targets of greenhouse gas emissions reduction, and passed a motion supporting a permanent ban on coastal drilling and tanker traffic in BC waters.
 Garrison lobbied to get the municipality to adopt a living wage policy.
 At the time a living wage in Greater Victoria was calculated to be $17.31 per hour for a full-time worker.
 The council adopted the proposal in principle, but ultimately approved a policy that only applied to limit situations.